paylogic/developer.paylogic.com/content/articles/traduki.rst

 ============

-``traduki`` is an `open source <https://github.com/paylogic/traduki>`_ package, which consists of internationalisation helper classes targeted for SQLAlchemy-based python projects.
+``traduki`` is an `open source <https://github.com/paylogic/traduki>`_ package, which consists of internationalization helper classes targeted for SQLAlchemy-based python projects.
 The advantage of using ``traduki`` is that it removes the burden of defining translation tables, and provides a consistent, intuitive and easy way to introduce internationalization into